boschresearch/blech-doc/website/content/en/blog/articles/module-system/index.md

 1. The ability to white-box test a given module allows to separate test code from the module implementation although a module might have an interface that hides many of the implementation details.
 In many languages white-box testing requires reflection which is not appropriate for embedded code.
 To our knowledge this feature is unique to Blech.

-We hope to release Blech with modules before the end of the year.
+We hope to release Blech with modules early next year.
 Stay tuned.

 ## References